 David Sandum was born in 1971 in Gothenburg, Sweden.
-Today he resides in Moss, Norway, much thanks to his Norwegian wife Kjersti.
+Today he resides in Moss, Norway, many thanks to his Norwegian wife Kjersti.

 Early on, David displayed a talent for drawing and in 9th grade, one of his pieces was selected for an exhibit at the Gothenburg Art Museum for “evolving young students”.

 Although David is self-taught, he took courses in art history and introductory art as an undergraduate student at the University of Utah (1995-1999).
 Learning art theory was a boost, David says: “For the first time my eyes were opened to all forms of art, not just the realistic motifs people tend to fancy; I became particularly enthused by color and expressionism”.